-For what type of leave can I buyback service / payback contributions?
+What type of leave can I buyback?

-It may be possible for you to add to your allowable service and qualifying service in the DB component by buying back some eligible periods.
-For the same periods, it may be possible to payback contributions to obtain the employer match of contributions (percentage applicable is based on your years of continuous service).
+It may be possible for you to add to your allowable service and qualifying service by buying back some eligible periods.
 Eligible periods, subject to certain conditions, are:

-- maternity, child care, parental, adoption, breastfeeding leave; - leave of absence due to Inability to Meet Medical Standards (IMMS) (DB component only); - · compassionate care leave; - disappearance or death of a child; - · child hospitalization and care or support of a critically ill child; - leave of absence authorized by the Company under a special program; and, - · disability period (DC component only).
+- maternity, child care, parental, adoption, breastfeeding leave; - leave of absence due to Inability to Meet Medical Standards (IMMS); - · compassionate care leave; - · disappearance or death of a child; - child hospitalization and care or support of a critically ill child; and, - leave of absence authorized by the Company under a special program.

-The number of months that may be bought back / paid back vary by type of leave.
+The number of months that may be bought-back vary by type of leave.

-All buybacks / paybacks are subject to the limits and conditions imposed by the Income Tax Act and the Company buyback / payback policy.
+All buybacks are subject to the limits and conditions imposed by the Income Tax Act and the Company buyback policy.